pgigeruzh/PiCluster/Exercises/ReadMe.md

 Visit JupyterLab (192.168.2.250:8888) and run [this](https://github.com/pgigeruzh/PiCluster/blob/master/Exercises/template.ipynb) template.
 You should see the output: "Pi is roughly 3.156360".
 If you prefer to use spark-submit, you can do so in the terminal.
 Please note that **all files should be stored in /gfs** because the folder is synced across all nodes.

+In case you're not familiar with the Pyspark syntax and the foundations of Spark RDD's and Dataframes, just have a look on [this](https://github.com/pgigeruzh/PiCluster/blob/master/Exercises/Movielens_exercises.ipynb) Jupyter Notebook.
+This should provide you a guided introduction to some basic operations in Spark based on the Movielens Dataset.

+The provided Movielens exercise will help you to:
+*  Read and understand the schema of our Movielens dataset
+*  Calculate summary statistics
+*  Learn how to perform joins and aggregations using PySpark
+*  Understand fundamental RDD transformations like **map(), flatMap() or reduceByKey()**

+This will give you the possibility to write your own code for testing the resilience of the cluster in the next exercise.
+Of course, you can adapt the provided examples and try to write codes, which need high computational resources to process the results.

 ## Testing Resilience